SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Holding the Bay Alarm Medical smartwatch

-$159 is certainly not pocket change for most of us, and it’s worth noting that the SOS Smartwatch is more expensive than the SOS All-In-One 2, at $129.
-Keep in mind, though, that you’ll pay less over time with the SOS, since it makes use of Bay Alarm’s standard monitoring and fall detection plans.
+$200 is certainly not pocket change for most of us, and it’s worth noting that the SOS Smartwatch is more expensive than the SOS All-In-One 2, at $149.
+You’ll also pay more long-term since the monitoring fee is five dollars more.

-In addition, we should point out that the Bay Alarm SOS Smartwatch is more affordable than Medical Guardian’s MGMove, which costs $199.95 (with a monthly fee of $39.95).
-It also costs less than the UnaliWear Kanega Watch, which costs $299 (with a monthly fee of $69.95).
+In addition, we should point out that the Bay Alarm SOS Smartwatch costs exactly the same as Medical Guardian’s MGMove, but significantly less than the $299 UnaliWear Kanega Watch.

 Bay Alarm offers all of its packages in two versions.
 You can get the standard version or, for an extra $10, add fall detection.
 Charging extra for this service is standard in the medical alert industry.
 The fact is that, while it can be a life-saving feature for some seniors, not everyone needs this extra protection.
 By making it an add-on, companies like Bay Alarm ensure that those who don’t need it don’t have to pay for it.